centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/infrastructure-active-directory-nsclient-05-restapi.md

 This plugin pack requires the use of:

-  - NSClient++ package provided by Centreon, installed and configured on your target server as described on [documentation](http://documentation.centreon.com)
+  - The Centreon flavor of NSClient++ monitoring agent available [here](https://github.com/centreon/centreon-nsclient-build/releases) target server as described on [documentation](http://documentation.centreon.com)